Home Warranty for Rental Property: Landlord Benefits, Costs & Best Plans

 Verify Multi-Unit Eligibility Before You Buy

 Always confirm your specific property type is eligible before purchasing a warranty.
-Call the provider directly and get written confirmation that your duplex, triplex, or multi-family property is covered under the plan you're purchasing.
-Coverage caps per item (not per unit) can also significantly limit payout on multi-unit claims.
+Call the provider directly and get written confirmation that your duplex, triplex, or multi-family property is covered.
+For properties with shared systems (one boiler or water heater serving multiple units), explicitly confirm whether one plan covers the shared system or each unit needs its own plan.

 Frequently Asked Questions